 And if there are serious issues that get in the way of having good sex, such as being depressed, anxious, or even having traumatic memories (which can happen with sexual abuse or other trauma survivors), then those issues need the attention and help you deserve in individual or couples therapy.
 If there are medical issues, such as low libido, erectile dysfunction, inability to penetrate/be penetrated, or orthopedic issues (legs, back, etc.), then those need the attention of a physician (such as an internist, neurologist, or orthopedist) as well.
 Even issues in OCD (obsessions/compulsions about “cleanliness” or irrational fear of STDs/HIV) can interfere with a couple’s sex life (see my article about “loving someone with OCD”, here).

-This article and Jason’s video can help get you thinking, and give you some ideas to ponder, but the real work of helping your sex life and navigating the monogamy/non-monogamy variables (which tend to scare the living daylights out of people), can really only be done with a gay-affirmative therapist who has seen and heard a lot.
+This article can help get you thinking, and give you some ideas to ponder, but the real work of helping your sex life and navigating the monogamy/non-monogamy variables (which tend to scare the living daylights out of people), can really only be done with a gay-affirmative therapist who has seen and heard a lot.
 One of the benefits of working with me, as a gay men’s specialist therapist for a long time (as opposed to “generalists” in practice, or gay male therapists who don’t specialize) is that I have many examples in my mind about how other couples have solved similar problems.
 I can’t “name names”, but I can describe their general situations, and how they ultimately achieved peace of mind and solutions to their problems.
 I love seeing couples who are former clients at the grocery store or the bars many years after we’ve worked together, and we exchange these little glances from across the room that kind of say, “Yep, still together, I guess it all worked”.
 Not every problem in every couple can be solved, and breakups still happen, but couples therapy can help prevent breakups (especially regarding sexual issues) that would have happened, or worse, had they not had therapy.
 You can read more about how couples therapy works here.
+And, GayTherapyLA offers more specific Sex Therapy for Gay Couples, with more on that here.